 These AAUW fellowships are awarded to women pursuing full-time study in a master’s or professional degree program in which women are underrepresented, including STEM, law, business, and medicine.

-The Fukunaga Scholarship Foundation awards this renewable scholarship U.S. citizens pursuing an undergraduate degree in business.
+The Fukunaga Scholarship Foundation awards this renewable scholarship to U.S. citizens pursuing an undergraduate degree in business.
 Individuals must have a minimum GPA of 3.0.

 Each year, one $5,000 scholarship is awarded by the Texas Association Family, Career and Community Leaders of America to a leader in Texas who is majoring in family and consumer sciences.